Meet the La Paz Team

 Director of Community Engagement & Administration

 I joined the La Paz team in 2015 after living in the Dominican Republic for several years.
 My desire at La Paz is to collaborate with others to develop ways to empower the Latino population to become civically engaged in the greater Chattanooga community.
-Having worked professionally with various Chattanooga organizations in the past, I hope to develop La Paz partners to incorporate the Latino voice in what they do.
+Having worked professionally with various Chattanooga organizations in the past, I hope to develop partners who will work with La Paz to make our community more inclusive.

 Having lived overseas in Latin America, I know full well the challenges people face when adjusting to a new culture and learning the ins and outs of the local community.
 It takes time, patience, and assistance from locals willing to lend a helping hand.
 La Paz's mission helps to fulfill that need.
 To me, when we engage our cultural differences and strengthen others, our community is more beautiful, eclectic, and productive.

 Hobbies: I love hanging out with my best friend and wife, Jenni, and being a father to our five children.
-I'm also an active member of Calvary Chapel Chattanooga and have a passion to help people get engaged in and support those serving full time in overseas ministry work.
+I'm also an active member of Calvary Chapel Chattanooga and love to support orphan prevention and orphan care efforts.
 I'm also an avid futbol (soccer) and B1G collegiate fan (Go Hoosiers and Michigan!).
 I have a bachelor of arts degree from Indiana University.